 Adjusted EBITDA, and Adjusted EBITDA margin are non-GAAP financial measures.
-For a discussion of these measures and for reconciliation to the nearest comparable GAAP measures, see Appendix A to
+For a discussion of these measures and for reconciliation to the nearest comparable GAAP measures, see Appendix A to this Proxy Statement.

 This graphic includes Mr. Shaheen's cumulative service with the Board of Directors from 2009 to 2019, and from April 2020 to present.